 Your course is wonderful, you manage to weave together so many aspects of the trauma-informed approaches, the theory and the practice in a way that is accessible and creative and healing, and as well as that you create a warm loving holding group experience that is healing in itself, modelling a way of being that is so crucial in our work with traumatised clients

-These are from supervisees and students as the UKCP doesn’t allow psychotherapists to show testimonials from clients on websites.
+These are from supervisees and students, as the UKCP doe not allow psychotherapists to show testimonials from clients on websites.
 More testimonials from Healing Complex Trauma and conference participants can be found here